RAID Controller: Definition and Function

 The functions of RAID controllers are numerous.
 However, some functions are more important than others; hence some of these functions will be stated in this article.

 Primarily, RAID controllers create a bridge between the computer’s operating system or software programs and the physical storage drive.
-This bridge is created through the management and presentation of the physical storage drives as logical units to the computer’s operating system.
+This bridge is created through the management and presentation of the physical storage drives as logical units to the computer’s system.
 This allows for an appropriate adoption of a data protection scheme.

 In other words, by presenting the drive as a logical unit to the computer, the computer then protects the information stored on the drive by adopting a befitting data protection system for the drive.